 When a person reemploys within two years of separation, the appointing authority:

-Conducts an internal assessment prior to determining the appropriate salary rate.
-The agency must retain documentation and determination of the established rate of pay; and
+Conducts an internal assessment to determine the appropriate salary rate.

-Establishes the salary eligibility date no earlier than the former salary eligibility date but no later than 12 months following reemployment.
+Establishes the benefit service date no earlier than the former benefit service date but no later than 12 months following reemployment.

 An employee returning from demotion or downward reclassification to a position with a salary range equal to or lower than the position held prior to demotion or downward reclassification is a reemployment, not a promotion.
-The appointing authority:
+The appointing authority shall complete an internal assessment to determine the rate of pay.

-Establishes the salary at a rate within the range up to the rate the employee would have earned if the demotion or downward reclassification had not occurred; and
+If the outcome of the assessment results in a salary step equal to or below the employee’s prior rate of pay, reinstate the rate of pay taking into consideration the rate of pay the employee would have earned if the demotion or downward reclassification had not occurred

-The agency must conduct an internal assessment prior to offering a greater amount.

-Agencies must retain documentation and determination of the established rate of pay; and
+If the outcome of the assessment results in a salary step higher than the employee’s prior rate of pay taking into consideration the annual merit increases the employee would have earned if the demotion or downward reclassification had not occurred, the agency shall use the outcome of the equal pay tool.

-Retains the former salary eligibility date unless the employee is at the maximum step of the range.
+Retains the former benefit service date unless the employee is at the maximum step of the range.

-When an injured worker reemploys to a suitable position (see State HR Policy 50.020.03), set the salary at the closest rate within the range of the new position to the salary paid in the job- at-injury.
-The agency must conduct an internal assessment prior to offering the higher rate of pay.
-Agencies must retain documentation and determination of the established rate of pay.
+When an injured worker reemploys to a suitable position (see State HR Policy 50.020.03, Reinstatement and Reemployment of Injured Workers), set the salary at the closest rate within the range of the new position to the salary paid in the job- at-injury.
+The agency must conduct an internal assessment prior to offering a higher rate of pay.

 Restoration